ENVIRONMENTAL AND DISEASE CONTROL SPECIALIST

 - Ability to initiate and conduct environmental and disease control consultations, investigations, assessments and interventions.

-- Ability to conduct data collection and analysis to create, initiate and report upon actionable solutions.
+- Ability to conduct statistical program analysis to create, initiate and report upon actionable solutions.

-- Ability to develop and present programming and trainings related to topics involving environmental health, safety and risk, and emergency preparedness.
+- Ability to develop and present programming and training related to topics involving environmental health, safety and risk, and emergency preparedness.

 - Ability to learn and apply local, state and federal laws related to occupational health, the environment and disease control.